 foot type (ie, good arch support, durable heel, proper sole contour, and

 Prevent injuries by training and playing "smart"

 beginning slowly and gradually increasing the time and intensity of your

-- Acclimate yourself to the environment.
+Acclimatise yourself to the environment.
 Avoid heat or cold-related stresses.

 Maintain hydration or fluid levels.
 Drink plenty of water before, during, and after practice or competition.

 Prevent injuries by training correctly

-Address all aspects of fitness, muscle strength, endurance, cardiovascular fitness, and flexibility.
+Address all aspects of fitness, muscle strength, endurance, cardiovascular fitness and flexibility.

 The minimum training requirement is two times per week to see improvement in aerobic or anaerobic activity.

 Noticeable improvements in strength and endurance take three to four weeks.

 Your pre-season conditioning program should begin six weeks prior to the start of your sports season.

-Prevent injuries by proper warm-up and stretching
+Prevent injuries by proper Warm-up and Cool-down

 for soft tissue injury, and helps reduce delayed onset muscle soreness

 sports-specific exercise.
 This activity increases the bodies heart rate,

 Prevent injuries by stretching

 from tight soft tissue structures such as muscles and tendons.

 First aid treatment for injuries (RICE)

-- R-est — Relative rest to reduce the stress to the injured area.
+R-est — Relative rest to reduce the stress to the injured area.

-- I-ce — Apply ice to the injured area for 20 minutes at a time four times per day.
+I-ce — Apply ice to the injured area for 20 minutes at a time four times per day.

 C-ompression — Apply an elastic bandage to the injured area.
 Do not sleep with elastic bandage on.

 E-levation — Raise the injured body part above the level of the heart to decrease blood flow.